 Pies from Heaven

-Kalanchoe rhombopilosa is a few branched, perennial, succulent shrublet up to 12 inches (30 cm) tall with small, up to 1.2 inches (3 cm) long, slightly woolly, silver-green leaves with brown markings on sprawling, woody branches.
-The stems are thin, up to 0.3 inch (8 mm) in diameter, rigid, woody, upright or sprawling with long hairs.
+Kalanchoe rhombopilosa is a few branched, perennial, succulent shrublet, up to 12 inches (30 cm) tall, with small, up to 1.2 inches (3 cm) long, slightly woolly, silver-green leaves with brown markings on sprawling, woody branches.
+The stems are thin, up to 0.3 inch (8 mm) in diameter, rigid, woody, upright or sprawling and with long hairs.
 The cruciform flowers are small and greenish yellow to pink with purple lines.

 How to Grow and Care

 Kalanchoe care is minimal but be cautious about light levels.
 Strong southern light can burn the tips of the leaves.
 Place pots in partial sun to light shade areas when growing Kalachoes.

 The flowering varieties are highly rewarding for their colorful and long-lasting flowers.
 They prefer bright, sunny locations, especially in the summer growing season.
 During the winter, consider a south-facing window.
 Water moderately throughout the summer and reduce watering in the winter.
 Let the soil surface dry out between waterings, and in the winter, the plant can almost dry out.
 Watch the fleshy leaves for signs of water distress.
 They prefer warmth.
 Don’t let fall below 55 ºF (13 ºC).
 An ordinary potting soil mix is fine.
 Feed bi-weekly in the summer with a liquid fertilizer, or use slow-release pellets.